Gone are the days when fluorescent lightning was the most commonly used for plant supplementary lightning.

 However, you have to face one truth is that DE HPS bulbs are still not as popular as single HPS bulbs.
-Probably, it is due to its high price.
+Probably, it is due to their high price.
 Even though they produce higher PAR output than traditional ones, there is a leap in their price.
-And the fact that you still have to replace your lamps after several grows makes you consider purchasing DE bulbs.
+And the fact that you still have to replace your lamps after several grows makes you consider before purchasing DE bulbs.

 And most users have been accustomed to the traditional HPS for so long.
 So SE bulb will continue the top used for a long time.

 If you have trouble choosing the one for you, we recommend the Eye Hortilux HPS enhanced bulb.
 Their high-end bulb quality and PAR output help you enjoy an effective grow every time.